Rock-ons (Docker Plugins)¶

 Force uninstall of a Rock-on¶

 In the event the uninstallation process of a Rock-on is not possible, we provide a script to force the deletion of a Rock-on.
-While we do not yet have integrated this tool in Rockstor’s web-UI, it can easily be used from the command line as follows.
-Running this script without argument will detail its usage:
+While we do not yet have this tool integrated into Rockstor’s web-UI, it can easily be used from the command line as follows.
+Running this script (as the ‘root’ user) without argument will detail its usage:

 Note that the

 rockon name refers to the name of the Rock-on as it is

 displayed in the list of available Rock-ons in Rockstor’s web-UI.
 As the

 Rock-on name is case-sensitive, and can contain spaces, we recommend wrapping it in quotes.

 For the Rock-on named Emby server, for instance, the commands would be:

 Updating a Rock-on implies updating its underlying Docker image(s).
 Given Docker images are designed to be ephemeral, updating a Rock-on can simply be achieved by pulling the latest Docker image, removing the currently used image, and then re-creating the container(s) using the newly-pulled image(s).
 In Rockstor, this can all be achieved through the web-UI as follows:

 Stop the Rock-on